Vyazovskiy VV, Walton ME, Peirson SN, Bannerman DM (2017). Sleep homeostasis, habits and habituation. Curr Opin Neurobiol. 44: 202-211. [full text]

 Iodice P, Ferrante C, Brunetti L, Cabib S, Protasi F, Walton ME, Pezzulo G (2017).
 Fatigue modulates dopamine availability and promotes flexible choice reversals during decision making.
-Scientific Reports 7, 535
+Scientific Reports 7, 535 [full text]

 Syed EC, Grima LL, Magill PJ, Bogacz R, Brown P, Walton ME (2016).
 Action initiation shapes mesolimbic coding of future rewards.
 Nature Neuroscience, 19: 34-6.
 (Featured article, with commentary by Collins & Frank.
 Faculty of 1000 “Recommended” article) [full text]